medic/cht-core/README.md

 # Kujua Sentinel

-Sentinel is required for certain forms that have the `use_sentinel` property set to true.
+Sentinel is required by Kujua to processes documents.

 ## Install